marmelab/checkoid/Readme.md

 // ]
 ```

-In short all validator can be combined together, and you will always get back a Validator.
+In short all validators can be combined together, and you will always get back a Validator.

-It is also possible to create asyncValidator
+It is also possible to create asynchronous Validator

 ```js
 import { asyncValidator } = from 'checkoid';